camunda/camunda-docs-manual/content/user-guide/dmn-engine/expressions-and-scripts.md

 - *Literal Expression*: used to determine the value of a decision literal expression

 You can read more on this in the [DMN 1.1 reference][decision table].
-In the DMN 1.1 XML, expressions can be found in the following XML elements `inputExpression`, `inputEntry`, `outputEntry` and `literalExpression`:
+In the DMN 1.1 XML, expressions can be found in the XML elements `inputExpression`, `inputEntry`, `outputEntry` and `literalExpression`:

 ```xml